 Health centers are community-based and patient-directed organizations that serve populations with limited access to health care.
-These include low income populations, the uninsured, those with limited English proficiency.

 Some health centers also receive specific funding to focus on certain special populations:

 In 2012, health centers served more than 1.1 million individuals experiencing homelessness; over 900,000 agricultural workers and their families; approximately 220,000 residents of public housing; and 6,600 patients within the Native Hawaiian Health Care Systems (NHHCS) Program.